27 September 2018

 Some reputation maneuvers may happen rapidly, but be short-lived.
 Others may require months of preparation, and have remarkable impact.

-7. Political reputation should address the right publications.
+7. Political reputation should address the right audience

 Political reputation does not occur independent of certain sources of publication.
 It’s no secret that different news sources cater to audiences of certain political persuasions.
 People even try to graph the political skew of these news networks.